 Finding your niche market is like discovering rocket fuel.
-Once you’ve identified your target niche market, you can tap into your customers’ goals, desires and problems.
-You can use these goals, desires and problems to create powerful, compelling and selling marketing messages.
+By identifying your target niche market, you can focus upon your customers’ goals, desires and problems.
+When you know your target audience’s goals, desires and problems, only then can you create powerful, compelling and selling marketing messages.

 I work primarily with knowledge professionals.
 That’s been my “niche market” for the better part of two decades.
 It’s been a productive niche market because much of the marketing advice you find online isn’t targeted towards these professionals.
 These people are educated and intelligent.
 They are often relieved to discover that marketing doesn’t have to be hard.
 It’s only hard when you don’t know what kind of sale you’re making in your business.